 Photography is an Art Form and each photographer has their own unique style.
 This includes both in the way they pose baby and capture the images and the way they are edited.
 Do you like the style of the photographs in their portfolio?
 Can you imagine these hanging images on your walls?
 Look carefully at the images on their website, blog and Facebook pages.
 These are likely to be the photographer’s favourite images and therefore a good representation of what they consider to be their best work.
 How flexible is the photographer and how receptive are they to your ideas?
 Will they personalize your shoot to suit your vision?
 You really need to LOVE what they do and wish and hope for the same for your baby.

 How long has the photographer been photographing newborns and how many newborns have they photographed?
 Will they have the experience to soothe and comfort a cranky newborn and then pose them to get the best out of your photo shoot.
 Newborn photography is not as easy as it looks!
-From photographs it may appear as if all the photographer has merely laid the sleeping baby down and snapped a few shots.
+From photographs it may appear as if all the photographer has done is merely laid the sleeping baby down and snapped a few shots.
 But in fact it is not like that at all.
 Newborns don’t all just sleep!
 Undressing baby will most likely wake them and an awake newborn squirms and wriggles.
 It pulls faces and cries.
 It kicks and flails it’s arms constantly…….and not to mention the pee and poop!
 And just because you can soothe baby to sleep in your arms, this does not mean that when you put baby down in a prop or on a blanket that baby stays asleep and allows you to pose it.

 It takes years of experience to master the art of posing a newborn, and I don’t say that lightly.
 I look back on my images from 2, 5 or 10 years ago and can see just how much I have improved in so many ways.
 I have been photographing newborns for over 12 years now.
 For the last 4 years, I have photographed between 60 – 100 newborns per year!!
 That is a lot of newborns and many, many hours of rocking, soothing and posing babies.
 Newborns are not all the same either.
 Babies vary greatly in how they like to be positioned, how they like to be held, how they feed and how easily they bring up their wind, how they fall asleep and how deeply they sleep.
 An experienced newborn photographer will know how to judge the temperament of your newborn and how to work with them to achieve the best poses and images possible.